merely-useful/py-rse/index.md

 > **Dot Something**
 >
-> All of Amira's files are named "something dot something".
+> All of Amira's files are named "something dot something."
 > This is just a convention:
 > we can call a file `mythesis` or almost anything else.
 > However,